-Under Dutch law, holders of our Ordinary Shares have a pro-rata pre-emptive right of subscription to any of our Ordinary Shares that are issued for cash, which entitles our shareholders to maintain their percentage ownership of our Ordinary Shares by buying a proportional number of any new Ordinary Shares that we may issue from time to time.
+Under Dutch law, holders of our Ordinary Shares would have a pro-rata pre-emptive right of subscription to any of our Ordinary Shares that are issued for cash.
+A pre-emptive right of subscription that entitles our shareholders to maintain their percentage ownership of our Ordinary Shares by buying a proportional number of any new Ordinary Shares that we may issue.
 However, Dutch law and our Articles of Association permit our shareholders to authorize our Board to exclude or limit these pre-emptive rights.
 This authorization may not continue for more than five years, but it may be given on a rolling basis.

 At our 2022 annual general meeting of shareholders held on June 14, 2022, our shareholders authorized our Board to restrict or exclude preemptive rights accruing to shareholders in connection with the issuance of Ordinary Shares or rights to subscribe for Ordinary Shares for a period of 18 months from the date of the meeting.
 This authorization expired on December 14, 2023.
-As a result, our Board does not currently have the authority to exclude or limit preemptive rights of shareholders in connection with the issuance of Ordinary Shares or rights to subscribe for Ordinary Shares.
+As a result, our Board does not currently have the authority to restrict or exclude preemptive rights of shareholders in connection with the issuance of Ordinary Shares or rights to subscribe for Ordinary Shares.

-At the 2024 Annual Meeting, we are asking our Shareholders to delegate authority to our Board to exclude or limit pre-emptive rights in relation to the issuance of our Ordinary Shares and the granting of rights to subscribe for our Ordinary Shares described in Voting Proposal No. 5, if approved.
-For the avoidance of doubt, this authorization to exclude or limit pre-emptive rights will be limited to the number of shares described in Voting Proposal No. 5 (9,500,000 Ordinary Shares, representing approximately 19.6% of our aggregate issued and outstanding share capital of 48,502,507 Ordinary Shares as of the date of this Proxy Statement) for a period of 18 months following the date of the 2024 Annual Meeting.
+At the 2024 Annual Meeting, we are asking our Shareholders to delegate authority to our Board to exclude or limit pre-emptive rights in relation to the issuance of our Ordinary Shares and the granting of rights to subscribe for our Ordinary Shares for a term of 18 months following the date of the 2024 Annual Meeting.